-Mizuno JPX 919 irons are forged from mild carbon steel with a little bit traces of Boron for the remarkable feel Mizuno is known for, plus more strength.
+Mizuno JPX 919 irons are forged from mild carbon steel with a little bit of traces of Boron for the remarkable feel Mizuno is known for, plus more strength.
 They are CNC milled from the sole up, creating a larger area for consistently faster ball speeds all over.
-The weight saving from the face creates a lower, deeper center of gravity for easier launching long and mid irons.
+The weight saving from the face creates a lower, deeper center of gravity for easier launching of long and mid irons.

-The Grain Flow Forged HD process compact more grains into the impact area to generate even more feedback.
+The Grain Flow Forged HD process compacts more grains into the impact area to generate even more feedback.
 This series of irons feature a unique pearl brush finish that is far more durable and looks soft in the open sun.